justin-2028/US-Perspectives-on-Abortion-1975-2022/README.md

 [Link to Notebook]()

 # Acknowledgements
 The idea for this dataset came from Ms. Katlen, my English teacher.
-A big thank you to her for suggesting that I should explore the changing perspectives on a woman's right to choose!
+A big thank you to her for the suggestion to explore how perspectives have changed about a woman's right to choose :)